wangheer2010/Bootcamp-Code-Quiz-Web-App/README.md

 1. Create a head's up display, with a timer and scorer
 1. Create the function to save the highest scores
 1. Create a view to display the high scores
+1. Create a remove function to remove the local storage of the highest scores

 ## Screenshot of the Deployed App